 There are sodas by Sydney’s PS40, which is known for inventive flavours such as wattleseed cola and smoked lemonade, but for something a little stiffer, try the Little Italy.
 It’s a cocktail made with Campari, sweet vermouth and pompelmo (a grapefruit soda).

-During footy season, the Robbie Burns will screen games in the front bar (if Collingwood or the Wallabies win, bartenders hand out free beer for 30 minutes).
-And on weekend nights DJs will play – there’s a different theme each night.
+During footy season, the Robbie Burns screens games in the front bar (if Collingwood or the Wallabies win, bartenders hand out free beer for 30 minutes).
+And on weekend nights DJs play – there’s a different theme each night.
 Thursday is soul, with PBS’s Miss Goldie taking the reins with a variety of vinyl.
 Friday and Saturday it’s a mix of funk, soul and some darker rock vibes.